St. Petersburg business evicted from Albert Whitted Airport after hosting 50 Cent’s Super Bowl party

 Rapper 50 Cent hosted the party Friday night inside of the company’s hanger.

 “I had no idea.
-I wish I had known about it because we would’ve probably gone in and shut it down,” said St. Petersburg Mayor Rick Krisemen.
+I wish I had known about it because we would’ve probably gone in and shut it down,” St. Petersburg Mayor Rick Krisemen said.

 He said his office found out about the party through social media.
 It happened just one week into the mayor’s Race to Safe Campaign that includes an order for hosting events during the pandemic.